NYPL/dgx-global-search/README.md

 ## Changelog

 ### v0.1.6
-#### Added
+#### Updated
-- Added HTTPS fix and the JavaScript fallback for the log in button on the Header Component.
+- Updated the Header Component to v1.5.1.
+The update includes HTTPS fix and the JavaScript fallback for the log in button on the Header Component.

 ### v0.1.5
 #### Added